Financial Market Roundup

 AND GROWTH

-On January 30, fourth quarter U.S. GDP came in at 2.3%, below the previous quarter and below expectations.
-Despite the disappointing figure, the report continued to detail a strong and resilient U.S. consumer, with personal consumption accelerating to the highest levels since early 2023.
+On Jan.
+30, U.S. GDP for the fourth quarter of 2024 came in at 2.3%, below the 3.1% growth posted in the third quarter of 2024, and was unchanged with the first revision on Feb.
+27. Despite the disappointing figure, the report continued to detail a strong and resilient U.S. consumer, with personal consumption accelerating to the highest levels since early 2023.

-Offsetting this strength and weighing down the GDP came from pullbacks in exports, private Investment and government expenditure.
+Offsetting this strength and weighing down the GDP were pullbacks in exports, private investment and government expenditure.

-At this past December’s FOMC meeting, the Fed released an update on their “Summary of Economic Projections,” which details the central bank’s outlook on a variety of prospective economic measures.
+At this past December’s FOMC meeting, the Fed released their latest summary of economic projections, which details the central bank’s outlook on a variety of prospective economic measures.
 Specifically, investors digested higher expected GDP growth and lower unemployment forecasts for 2025.
-This good news was somewhat offset by a higher core inflation expectation for 2025 when compared to previously released projections.
+This good news was somewhat offset by a higher core inflation expectation for 2025, compared to the Fed’s previous economic projections.

-During the month of January, the U.S. Treasury yield curve was little changed, but most term points saw slightly lower yields at the end of January.
-Specifically, the 2-year U.S. Treasury yield fell four basis points to 4.20%, while the 10-year U.S. Treasury yield fell three basis points to 4.54%.
-In addition to mostly lower treasury yields, credit spreads, or the premium investors require for credit exposures, also moved lower for both investment-grade and highyield credit bonds.
+During the month of February, the U.S. Treasury yield curve moved in a net-flattening shape, with yields falling and longer maturity yields falling more than shorter maturity yields.
+Specifically, the 2-year U.S. Treasury yield fell by 21 basis points and ended the month at 3.99%.
+The 10-year U.S. Treasury yield fell by 33 basis points and ended the month at 4.21%.
+In addition to lower Treasury yields, credit spreads, or the premium investors require for credit exposures, moved higher for both investment-grade and high-yield credit bonds over the last month.

-Mortgage rates moved slightly higher in January, as Freddie Mac’s Primary Mortgage Market Survey showed the 30-year fixed-rate mortgage averaged 6.95% on January 30, up 10 basis points from December 26.
+Mortgage rates moved lower in February, as Freddie Mac’s Primary Mortgage Market Survey showed the 30-year fixed-rate fell to 6.76% on Feb.
+27, down 19 basis points from Jan.
+30.

 POLITICAL AND